MCMit: Hardware-Software Co-Design for Mid-Circuit Measurement Error Mitigation: MCM Errors in DQC and QEC Applications

 \myparagraph{Readout latency} Currently, readout is optimized for maximum \textit{terminal} measurement fidelity, not MCM fidelity.
 As such, measurements are also the slowest operation, taking approximately $20-40\times$ longer than a two-qubit gate on IBM Heron processors \cite{ibm-devices}.
 Concretely, readout length spans 1560-2584ns, while a two-qubit gate only spans 68-88ns.
 Interestingly, this latency ``wall'' renders dynamic circuits non-optimal compared to unitary circuits or post-selection, despite the use of dynamic decoupling \cite{baumer2024efficient}.

 \myparagraph{Classical feedback latency} Interestingly, classical feedback operations are the \textit{second slowest operation} \cite{wuwei2025artery}.
 In the seminal Google quantum error correction experiment, feedback takes 160ns, in contrast to 32ns two-qubit gates and 500ns readout (5$\times$ and 32\%, respectively) \cite{google2023suppressing}, and IBM reports a 500ns feedback latency in their DQC experiment {(20-30\% of measurement duration)} \cite{carrera2024combining}.
 Last, the state-of-the-art open-source quantum controller framework, Qubic \cite{xu2021qubic}, supports classical feedback for 205-701ns latency ($3\times-10\times$), depending on the complexity of the control flow.
+Notably, classical feedback becomes first-order in \projecttitle{}'s target regimes, where feedback latency scales with the number of jointly-processed MCMs and accumulates across rounds and patches.

 \takeaway{ MCM errors and the combined latency of measurement and feedback severely hinder the performance of dynamic circuits, creating a major bottleneck for QEC and DQC applications. }